mRally2/Most-Wanted-Overhauled/README.md

    <ul>
       <li>Enabling any of the two new cam presets before the Vantage S entry cutscene of WELCOME TO FAIRHAVEN will softlock the game later on when trying to switch to the Carrera S</li>
       <li>There’s a very low chance of getting softlocked after the busting process is over if you lose all health by hitting a SWAT van roadblock.
 Start a MW race to get out of it</li>
+      <li>Rear wheel drive cars among others can experience snap oversteer when turning.
+Do not panic and lift off or control the throttle and countersteer to have more chances to save it from a crash</li>
       <li>The vehicle’s body trembling when full steering into the corner.
-Might have to do with the spring simulation</li>
+It might have to do with the spring simulation</li>
       <li>The car making a weird turn when using the handbrake at very high speeds.
 It’s rather intended to be used at lower speeds for quick 90 degree turns, keep it in mind</li>
       <li>The rims twitching even when the car is stopped after being spiked</li>
       <li>The track tires not being able to be equipped due to the absurd grip values they are given</li>